How Can I Tell if My Homes Air Quality is Bad?

-If you’re questioning whether your Litchfield Park residence has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Litchfield Park house has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more polluted than outdoors, which may result in long-term health problems.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times worse than outdoors, which can create long-term health problems.

-We’ve put together a list of the most ordinary causes of bad IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your residence, we advise chatting with a expert like Cooler Tymes LLC about which products are ideal for your house.
+We’ve compiled a list of the most frequent causes of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your home, we advise talking with a professional like Cooler Tymes LLC about which products are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by everyday household products.
+Volatile organic compounds, or VOCs, are vapors emitted from everyday household items.

 • Furniture